-The law explicitly provides that unaccompanied children can never be held detention.
-However, there have been cases where unaccompanied children have been placed in CPR following wrong age assessment.
-On 9 February 2019, LaciateCIEntrare reported of an unaccompanied minor detained in the CPR of Trapani since 20 January 2019, even though his family had sent his birth certificate to the facility manager to prove his minor age.
+The law explicitly provides that unaccompanied children can never be detained.
+However, there have been cases where unaccompanied children have been placed in CPRs following a wrong age assessment.
+Minors, both accompanied and unaccompanied, are also de facto detained in hotspots and, in the context of the COVID-19 pandemic, on quarantine vessels.

 Detention of other vulnerable groups

 Detention of children in families in CPR is not prohibited.
 Children can be detained together with their parents if they request it and if decided by the Juvenile Court.
 In practice, very few children are detained.